malikbf5/FSC-optimization/README.md

 In order to run some files, it is needed to install pyomo: <br>
 https://pyomo.readthedocs.io/en/stable/installation.html

-The Ipopt solver is also needed, it can be downloaded throught the following link: https://www.coin-or.org/download/binary/Ipopt/
+The Ipopt solver is also needed, it can be downloaded throught the following link: <br>
+https://www.coin-or.org/download/binary/Ipopt/
 Then the Ipopt\bin file must be added to the PATH

-Here's a helpful tutorial to perform the aforementioned steps: https://www.youtube.com/watch?v=EB_qVoM74Fg&ab_channel=BostanjiDevelopers
+Here's a helpful tutorial to perform the aforementioned steps: <br>
+https://www.youtube.com/watch?v=EB_qVoM74Fg&ab_channel=BostanjiDevelopers